LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

-- Faculty credentials include 10 with doctoral degrees, and 11 with clinical specializations in orthopedics, neurology, geriatrics, manual therapy, pediatrics and sports
+- Faculty credentials include 13 with doctoral degrees, and 11 with clinical specializations in orthopedics, neurology, geriatrics, manual therapy, pediatrics, and sports

 - Curriculum includes research experience for all students

-- Four advanced electives (sports PT, spinal manual therapy, neurologic PT and pediatric PT)
+- Five advanced electives (sports PT, spinal manual therapy, neurologic PT, cardiopulmonary PT, and pediatric PT)

 - State-of-the-art facilities and equipment

 - Four major hospitals close by to provide educational experiences

 - 98-percent ultimate pass-rate on licensure examination